TabbyML/quick-question/README.md

 ## ⁉️ Quick Question

-An incubating AI-powered stack overflow for your codebase, by [TabbyML](https://tabbyml.com)
+An incubating AI-powered stackoverflow for your codebase, by [TabbyML](https://tabbyml.com)

 > **Warning**
 > This is work in progress, it is not a production ready solution.